derluke/guarded-rag-assistant-any-llm/README.md

 ### Change the LLM

 1. Modify the `LLM` setting in `infra/settings_generative.py` by changing `LLM=GlobalLLM.AZURE_OPENAI_GPT_4_O` to any other LLM from the `GlobalLLM` object.
+2. If you want to use an existing TextGen Deployment, set the `TEXTGEN_DEPLOYMENT_ID` in your `.env` file and change `LLM=GlobalLLM.DEPLOYED_LLM` in `infra/settings_generative.py`.
-2. Provide the required credentials in `.env` dependent on your choice.
+3. Provide the required credentials in `.env` dependent on your choice.
-3. Run `pulumi up` to update your stack (Or rerun your quickstart).
+4. Run `pulumi up` to update your stack (Or rerun your quickstart).
       ```bash
       source set_env.sh  # On windows use `set_env.bat`
       pulumi up